CastIehard/Stock-Prediction-AI/README.md

 # Stock Prediction AI

 Stock Prediction AI is a proof-of-concept program designed to demonstrate that the stock market is not entirely unpredictable.

-This program downloads stock data for specified stocks and uses machine learning to predict the stock's performance (in terms of percentage change) for the next day.
-It employs seven different AI models to provide insights and validate predictions.
+Please note, that the Program is not able to trade on weekends.
+So the flag is always set to hold.
 ## Current Status of Adobe Stock Prediction
 ![Depot](Stocks/Adobe/depot.png)
 ## Current Status of Verizon Stock Prediction